rwforest/Data-Science-Extensions/spark-datasource-rest/README.md

  Here is a link to an example Python [Notebook](https://dataplatform.ibm.com/analytics/notebooks/ae63f056-e267-443e-bfc0-b9331f51d68a/view?access_token=0ec63c6e031aa57d065a4e1c4b71733729db43b1490c331a44323cce28725b7d).
 This notebook shows how to use the Rest Data Source for calling Socrata Open Data API (SODA) data service

+## Troubleshooting
+#### SSL handshake alert: unrecognized_name error
+This is due to the domain name is an alias, not a real domain name.
+It will fail the ```HostnameVerifier``` verification.
+To resolve this issue, use the ip address along with https and use the option ```HttpOptions.allowUnsafeSSL ```

+####  NoClassDefFoundError
+This is due to the Scala version of ```scalaj-http``` library doesn't match the cluster.
+Make sure to pick the right Scala version in Maven central and install the dependency on the cluster as well.

+#### Received fatal alert: handshake_failure
+The Cipher Suites from the API certificate is not supported by the Java version on the cluster.

+No known fix yet.